Mandala (political model)

+The mandala framework was adopted by 20th-century historians to analyse traditional Southeast Asian political structures—such as federations of kingdoms or tributary states—without imposing preconceived notions of statehood.
+Unlike the Chinese and European model of a territorially defined state with rigid borders and centralized bureaucracies, Southeast Asian polities (with the exception of Vietnam) organized power through overlapping spheres of influence.
+A polity's sovereignty derived from its ability to attract allegiance through cultural, economic, or military prestige, rather than through administrative control of land.
+These dynamic systems could incorporate multiple subordinate centres while maintaining a symbolic "centre of domination", often embodied by a ruler's court or sacred site.

+Within this system, tributary relationships bound peripheral rulers to a central suzerain, creating hierarchical but flexible alliances.
+While superficially analogous to European feudalism, mandalas lacked formalized feudal contracts or hereditary land tenure, instead relying on ritualized exchanges of tribute and prestige goods to maintain loyalty.

 Terminology

-The term draws a comparison with the mandala of the Hindu and Buddhist worldview; the comparison emphasises the radiation of power from each power center, as well as the non-physical basis of the system.
+The term draws a comparison with the mandala of the Hindu and Buddhist cosmologies; the comparison emphasises the radiation of power from each power centre, as well as the non-physical basis of the system.

 Other metaphors such as S. J. Tambiah's original idea of a "galactic polity" describe political patterns similar to the mandala.
 The historian Victor Lieberman prefers the "solar polity" metaphor, referencing the gravitational pull the sun exerts over the planets.